aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Administrators can choose **Apply values and reload** after a successful run.
 The result is compared with the currently loaded seven measured settings.
-An exact match is identified next to the button; differences below deliberately narrow per-field tolerances are described as effectively equivalent, because applying them is unlikely to change repaired pixels noticeably.
+An exact match or a difference below deliberately narrow per-field tolerances is shown as an emphasized line in the shared result-status banner, because applying an effectively equivalent result is unlikely to change repaired pixels noticeably.
+Apply/reload feedback uses that same banner.
+Non-fatal evidence observations are deduplicated and grouped in one **Review notes** callout below the evidence counts.
 The action verifies that the active configuration is still the same version used when calibration started, writes only the seven measured values through indi-allsky's normal versioned configuration save path, and queues a normal